cdevshub/afero-devdocs/docs/AttrDef.md

    | Max Size       | Maximum size, in bytes, of the attribute data.
 The max size is pre-defined for all data types, with UTF8S and BYTES the highest at 1536 bytes.
 Keep in mind that attribute memory is preallocated in ASR, so choose a max that will definitely handle your application needs; if you exceed allocated space at runtime, you will almost certainly overwrite something else. |
    | Read/Write     | MCU attributes are Read-Only by default.
 If you need to write attributes to your device, then select the WRITE checkbox as well. |

-**6.** Once you’ve defined all your attributes, click SAVE in the upper-right corner of the window.
+**6**&nbsp;&nbsp;Once you’ve defined all your attributes, click SAVE in the upper-right corner of the window.

 ### Define (Non-Potenco) MCU Attributes

 First you will configure your MCU, then add attributes:

-**1.** Click the MCU CONFIGURATION toggle switch to turn it ON and select the protocol your MCU is using, either SPI or UART.
+**1**&nbsp;&nbsp;Click the MCU CONFIGURATION toggle switch to turn it ON and select the protocol your MCU is using, either SPI or UART.

 <mark>**&check; Note:** For the “Plumo-2D” Module Type, only UART protocol is supported.</mark>

 <img src="../img/MCU-Config.png" width="600" style="vertical-align:middle;margin:0px 0px;border:none">

-**2.** If you have selected UART, you must select the following transmission options from the drop-down menus:
+**2**&nbsp;&nbsp;If you have selected UART, you must select the following transmission options from the drop-down menus:

    | OPTION     | DESCRIPTION                                                  |
    | :--------- | :----------------------------------------------------------- |